The Teaching Development Program for new faculty (the “TDP”) supports instructors, at the UBC Vancouver campus, in their professional growth.

 Program Format

-The TPD is offered to instructors from both UBCO and UBCV.
+The TPD is offered to instructors at the UBC-Vancouver campus.
 Various instructional strategies are used in the program to increase flexibility as well as provide opportunities to reflect on available teaching spaces.
 These include in-person and online workshops, online learning modules, assignments, discussions, and reflections.
 The TDP Course is hosted on Canvas, UBC’s online learning management platform.

 We have endeavoured to design a flexible program to help learners to balance their work and personal commitments while still being able to engage fully in the program.